 The Furminator Design Is Easy To Handle

-Another grooming caveat is the time that it takes to brush out your German shepherd and this is compounded quite a bit if the tool that you are using isn’t designed with extended use in mind.
+Another grooming caveat is the time it takes to brush out your German Shepherd, and this is compounded quite a bit if the tool you are using isn’t designed with extended use in mind.

 What’s The Best FURminator To Choose For Your German Shepherd?